-A Committee of Inspection comprising three of the creditors including Equator was formed to advise the liquidator.
-During the meeting Shell announced that it had a 40% interest in the block.
+A Committee of Inspection comprising three of the creditors including Equator was formed to advise the Liquidator.
+During the meeting, Shell announced that it had a 40% interest in the block.
 This claim arises from heads of agreement signed with Peak in 1998, long before Oil Prospecting License 460 was converted to Oil Mining Lease 122 in 2001.

-Peak has responded with a series of appeals and applications.
-Many have now been struck out by the courts.
-However, Peak continues to pursue:
+Peak responded with a series of appeals and applications.
+Many were struck out by the courts.
+However, Peak continued to pursue: